geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

 Although the standard specifies many of the parameters as being mandatory, GeoServer provides the :ref:`tutorials_wmsreflector` to allow many of them to be optionally specified.
-Experimenting with this is also a good way to get to know the GetMap parameters.
+Experimenting with this feature is a good way to get to know the GetMap parameters.

-An example request for a PNG map image showing the ``topp:states`` layer using default styling is:
+An example request for the ``topp:states`` layer to be output as a PNG map image in SRS EPGS:4326 and using default styling is:

 .. code-block:: xml